hrishabhsrivastava/GRI2022/README.md

 ### Dataset used

 The [dataset](PAU_narrowband_data_full.fits) used is from PAU Survey.
+It has the data of approximately 6500 galaxies.
+It consists of

-It consists of broadband fluxes from the following bands:
+1. Broadband fluxes from the following bands:
 - u
 - b
 - v